 It's not uncommon for webmasters to incorrectly use

-rel="canonical"from component pages to the first page of their series (e.g. page-2.html with
+pages to the first page of their series (for example,

 Because users generally prefer the view-all option in search results, we're making more of an effort to properly detect and serve this version to searchers.
 If you have a series of content, there's nothing more you need to do.
 If you'd like to hint more to Google how best to serve users your information: